n-develop/speaking/proposals/featuremanagement-with-dotnet.md

 # Feature management with examples in .NET

 Continous Integration and Continous Delivery are getting more and more popular.
-There are companies who will the new employees push changes to production on Day 1.
+There are companies who will make the new employees push changes to production on Day 1.
 Sounds easy, doesn't it?
 But if every commit/merge to "master" leads to an update on production, what do you do with your unfinished feature?
 Or the feature, which has not gotten through QA, yet?